armadillo001/SCreator/readme.md

 ### Key steps ###
+#### 0. Update your session cookie ####
+Please login the S Creator platform and copy your session cookie to confidential/session.ini, the session cookie can be found on your profile page (click the top right corner of your profile).

 #### 1. Setup config.ini ####

 config.ini: save all the meta data of data-streams, when you add a new data-stream, please set up the config.ini file